scholar-of-artifice/polyglot-security-foundations/README.md

 ## 📚 Documentation

-- For a deeper theoretical explanation of how `mTLS` works...
+- For a deeper explanation of how `mTLS` works...
 [What is mTLS?](docs/deep-dive/what-is-mTLS.md)
+- Want a deeper explanation of `setup_vault.sh`?...
+[Infrastructure as Code Boostrapping](docs/deep-dive/infrastructure-as-code-bootstrapping.md)
 - Want to know how *Zero Downtime* Key Rotation works?...
 [Zero Downtime Rotation Mechanics](docs/deep-dive/zero-downtime-rotation-mechanics.md)

 ## 🔮 Future Roadmap